bitcoin-abe/bitcoin-abe/README-FASTCGI.txt

 abe.conf in the Abe distribution for file format.
 IMPORTANT: Make sure the configuration does NOT contain a "host" or "port" option.

-Replace ABE/DIRECTORY with the directory containing abe.py and create file /home/USER/cgi-bin/abe with these contents:
+Create file /home/USER/cgi-bin/abe with these contents:

     #! /bin/sh
-    PYTHONUNBUFFERED=1 exec ABE/DIRECTORY/abe.py \
+    PYTHONUNBUFFERED=1 exec python -m Abe.abe \
     --config /home/USER/abe.conf --static-path static/ --watch-pid="$1"

 Make the file executable:

     chmod +x /home/USER/cgi-bin/abe

 Abe should be reachable at http://YOUR.ABE.DOMAIN/.
+Exit the privileged session:

+    exit